webDva/jekyll-now/_posts/2018-11-22-gaining-experience-with-websockets.md

 ---
 layout: post
-title: Gaining experience with WebSockets
+title: Gaining Experience with WebSockets
 ---

 Thanks to my unwavering devotion to achieving program success, I successfully migrated from socket.io to the more appropriate [ws](https://github.com/websockets/ws) WebSocket library.